Scrum, Kanban, waterfall, Agile.

 Because phases in the traditional waterfall method flow into one another, shifting strategies is challenging and can disrupt the rest of the project roadmap.
 Since software development is a much more adaptable field, project managing rapid changes in the traditional sense can be challenging.
 This is part of the reason why Agile project management is favored in software development.

 One of the Agile principles states that the most effective way to communicate with your team is face-to-face.
 Combine this with the principle that encourages teams to break project silos and you have a recipe for collaborative teamwork.

-While technology has changed since 2001, and work has been shifting to welcome more remote-friendly policies, the idea of working face-to-face still hasn't changed.Läs: 10 enkla steg för att öka samarbetet i teamet
+While technology has changed since Agile’s inception and work has shifted to welcome more remote-friendly policies, the idea of working face-to-face still hasn't changed.Läs: 10 enkla steg för att öka samarbetet i teamet

 One of the unique aspects of software development is that teams can focus on customer needs much more closely than other industries.
 With the rise of cloud-based software, teams can get feedback from their actual customers quickly.